nathan-barrett/layout-playground/README.md

 ## How to Use

-1. Configure card options in the left sidebar (excerpt, SPOC)
+1. Configure card options in the left sidebar (excerpt, SPOC, widget)
 2. Select a breakpoint tab (1-4 columns)
 3. Drag cards from the palette into the grid
 4. Rearrange cards by dragging them